Atmospheric entry: Entry vehicle design considerations

 Peak heat flux and dynamic pressure selects the TPS material.
 Heat load selects the thickness of the TPS material stack.
 Peak deceleration is of major importance for crewed missions.
 The upper limit for crewed return to Earth from low Earth orbit (LEO) or lunar return is 10g.
 For Martian atmospheric entry after long exposure to zero gravity, the upper limit is 4g.
 Peak dynamic pressure can also influence the selection of the outermost TPS material if spallation is an issue.
+The reentry vehicle's design parameters may be assessed through numerical simulation, including simplifications of the vehicle's dynamics, such as the planar reentry equations and heat flux correlations.

 Starting from the principle of conservative design, the engineer typically considers two worst-case trajectories, the undershoot and overshoot trajectories.
 The overshoot trajectory is typically defined as the shallowest-allowable entry velocity angle prior to atmospheric skip-off.
 The overshoot trajectory has the highest heat load and sets the TPS thickness.
 The undershoot trajectory is defined by the steepest allowable trajectory.
 For crewed missions the steepest entry angle is limited by the peak deceleration.
 The undershoot trajectory also has the highest peak heat flux and dynamic pressure.
 Consequently, the undershoot trajectory is the basis for selecting the TPS material.
 There is no "one size fits all" TPS material.
 A TPS material that is ideal for high heat flux may be too conductive (too dense) for a long duration heat load.
 A low-density TPS material might lack the tensile strength to resist spallation if the dynamic pressure is too high.
 A TPS material can perform well for a specific peak heat flux, but fail catastrophically for the same peak heat flux if the wall pressure is significantly increased (this happened with NASA's R-4 test spacecraft).
 Older TPS materials tend to be more labor-intensive and expensive to manufacture compared to modern materials.
 However, modern TPS materials often lack the flight history of the older materials (an important consideration for a risk-averse designer).